Giants vs. Cardinals Player Props Betting Odds

 Gorman Stats

-- Gorman has collected 22 hits with five doubles, six home runs and 11 walks.
+- Nolan Gorman has 23 hits with five doubles, six home runs and 12 walks.
 He has driven in 22 runs with one stolen base.

 Gorman Recent Games